Mulch Ado About Nothing?

 Please!

 The Bradford Pear is a "Franken Tree" that needs to be eradicated.
-It was invented by NC State.
+It is a cultivar that was brought from China and developed by the USDA in Maryland at the turn of the 20th Century.

 Beautiful spring flower show--except its flowers smells like fish.